pongasoft/glu/docs/manual/src/main/sphinx/source/console.rst

 Installation
 ------------
-The :ref:`distribution generation <easy-propduction-setup-gen-dist>` phase generates a full web application container (jetty) that is ready to be used.
+The :ref:`distribution generation <easy-production-setup-gen-dist>` phase generates a full web application container (jetty) that is ready to be used.

 .. _console-as-a-server:

 Console as a server
 ^^^^^^^^^^^^^^^^^^^
-Simply follow :ref:`easy-propduction-setup-install` in order to install the server that was generated for you.
+Simply follow :ref:`easy-production-setup-install` in order to install the server that was generated for you.

 .. tip::
    This is the recommended way for deploying the console.